MONTENEGRO

 Commentary:

 This NAP addresses issues identified through a comprehensive plan with specific actionable items and a thorough monitoring and evaluation mechanism.
-It also aims to include women in both the domestic and international security sector as active participants in the military, police force, and judiciary, a positive step in achieving the WPS agenda.
+It also aims to include women in both the domestic and international security sectors as active participants in the military, police, and judiciary, a positive step toward achieving the WPS agenda.

-Civil Society engagement in development of the NAP:
+Civil Society engagement in the development of the NAP:

 The introduction to the NAP acknowledges the involvement of non-governmental organisations in the implementation of the Plan, but provides no further details.